-The M.B.A.
-Program prepares individuals for career advancement as managers and leaders of organizations.
-Guided by this philosophy the college has developed a flexible and forward looking degree program built on a long tradition of business education excellence.
+The MBA Program prepares individuals for career advancement as managers and leaders of organizations.
+Guided by this philosophy, the college has developed a flexible and forward-looking degree program built on a long tradition of business education excellence.

-The curriculum provides a distinctive and effective business learning environment that emphasizes advanced business theory, critical interpersonal and communications management skills, a cross-functional integration of business theory and processes, and the ability to manage in a rapidly changing environment.
-Program flexibility is encouraged and supported by a variety of M.B.A. and M.Acc. electives.
-As a result, students have the option to pursue a general M.B.A. program creating a personalized skill set from the full menu of electives.
-Students may also elect to concentrate in one of the functional disciplines of finance, management or marketing, or pursue an interdisciplinary concentration in entrepreneurship, global business or health care administration.
+The curriculum provides a distinctive and effective business learning environment that emphasizes advanced business theory, critical interpersonal communication skills, a crossfunctional integration of business theory and processes, and the ability to manage in a changing environment.
+Program flexibility is encouraged and supported by a variety of MBA and MAcc electives.
+As a result, students have the option to pursue a general MBA program creating a personalized skill set from the full menu of electives.
+Students may also elect to concentrate in one of the functional disciplines of finance, management or marketing, or pursue an interdisciplinary concentration in entrepreneurship, global business or health-care administration.